By Julie Pendray

 If you go to Pho 533 with a sense of adventure, you’ll be delighted.
 We tried Yellow Curry with Lime; Chicken Lemongrass Meatballs and Beef Brisket Pho, among others.
 Everything was mouth watering.
 Portions were generous.
 In the words of this company’s web site: “Pho is the perfect comfort food, warm, hearty and deliciously refreshing.”

 Cocktails are divine at this place.
 I was thrilled to find my favorite ginger beer, Bundaberg from Australia, made with real ginger, which I’d tasted in Cairns near the Great Barrier Reef 23 years ago.
 At Pho 533, seated among friends…having my senses awakened….sharing good times…with a drink made with Bundaberg, I was in seventh heaven.
-Here, the refreshing and tangy concoctions offset the spicy entrees perfectly.
+Here, the refreshing and tangy concoctions offset the hot, spicy entrees perfectly.
 Ask your server for recommendations.
 One drink, infused with the Middle Eastern lemon leaf kaffir offers a deliciously uncommon flavor.
 The Guava mojito is another I recommend.

 Reservations are a good idea.
 I’ve stopped in twice since my initial visit, to ask how things are going.
 On a Monday night, the place was packed.
 On a Sunday night, they were preparing for another crowd.
 February is a busy month in Palm Springs.